-- Where they appear: Typically along the edge of the page (like the top, side or bottom)
+- Where they appear: ads typically appear along the edge of the page (like the top, side or bottom).

 If you're not already an advertiser but would like to show ads here, you can sign up on the Google Ads homepage.

-- Where they appear: Usually on the middle of the page
+- Where they appear: search results usually appear in the middle of the page.